Downing FOUR VCT – Healthcare Shares

 This is a rebate of our renewal commission and should be equivalent to 0.10% of the Net Asset Value of the Offer Shares issued to you when you invest.
 Terms and conditions apply.

-Following its launch in February 2017, the first three years of the share class’s life have proved challenging for investors.
-The concentrated nature of the portfolio has meant only two poorly performing investments, Live Better With and ADC Biotechnology, have had a disproportionally large negative impact on the value of the trust and contributed to the decline in NAV per share to a low of 65.2p by September 2020.
+The first three years of the Healthcare share class’s life have proved challenging for investors.
+The concentrated nature of the portfolio meant two poorly performing investments, Live Better With and ADC Biotechnology, had a disproportionally large negative impact on the value of the trust and contributed to the decline in NAV per share to a low of 65.2p by September 2020.
 Both investments have since been written off and will no longer act as a drag on the portfolio.

 In the summer of 2021, the share class has experienced an uplift in performance.
-Two AIM flotations led to a material recovery in the net asset value of the share class to 81.5p by July 2021.
+Two AIM flotations led to a material recovery in the net asset value of the share class to 88.7p by September 2021 (before falling back to 85.1p in December 2021).
 Within the portfolio there appear to be a number of promising investee companies, including Congenica, Arecor Therapeutics Plc, and GENinCode Plc.
 Investors should note this is a highly concentrated and single sector-focused portfolio.